effektif/user-docs/docs/action-types/box.rst

    Box authenticated configuration

-Other people in your organization will be able to see that you have configured an account, but they will not be able to see your email address or browse your account folders.
+Other people in your organization can see that you have configured an account, but they cannot see your email address or browse your account folders.

 On the configuration panel, next to `Target folder`, you can now browse and select the folder you want to upload the file(s) to.